passbolt/passbolt_api/CONTRIBUTING.md

 ## Getting Started

+There are a few guidelines that we need code contributors to follow so that we have a chance of keeping on top of things.

 * Make sure you have a [GitHub account](https://github.com/signup/free).
 * If you are planning to start a new functionality or create a major change request, write down the functional and technical specifications first.
   * Create a document that is viewable by everyone